How to Apply For Divorce Online From £199

-Our family law experts have put together a step-by-step guide covering online divorce application; we dispel some common myths and give you practical tips on getting started.
+Our family law experts have put together a step-by-step guide covering online divorce applications; we dispel some common myths and give you practical tips on getting started.

 Online Divorce Application Step-by-Step Guide

 In the past, under the old divorce law, you needed to establish the breakdown of your marriage by using one of five available facts, or ‘grounds for divorce’, which were either fault-based or dependant on long periods of separation.

 However, you no longer need to cite any of those grounds for divorce – you can now submit a divorce application solely on the basis of the irretrievable breakdown of the marriage – without having to blame your partner for adultery, desertion, or unreasonable behaviour or have lengthy separation periods of up to 5 years.

 The new divorce law came into legal force on 6th April 2022 and also applies to civil partnership dissolution.

 There are 8 key stages to getting a divorce online that you must take in order to obtain a Final Order (decree absolute) to end your marriage, which are: –

 1. Start Divorce Application & Pay the Service Fee

 One person or a couple can make a joint application to start a divorce petition on the basis of the irretrievable breakdown of the marriage.
 You will need to pay the service fee, which starts from just £199 and is paid to file for divorce online.
 The divorce papers will then be drafted for you with a series of next steps to complete.